 - You can order the craft paints separately.
 All paint is child-safe, has no odor, is non-toxic, and conforms to ASTM D-4236 safety standards.
 The acrylic paints are conveniently packaged in 2 oz. bottles and can be used on bisque, wood, metal, plastic, and other general craft projects.

-I cannot express enough how amazing Art in History’s products are.
+I cannot express enough how amazing Art in History’s historical kits are for kids to complete.
 My daughter has been asking for more ever since she finished the teapot.
+Luckily, there are plenty to choose from.